Partially Observable Multi-Agent Reinforcement Learning with Information Sharing

 We provide some results towards answering the question positively, by leveraging the potential \emph{information sharing} among agents, together with a careful compression of the shared information.
-Indeed, the idea of information sharing has been widely used in empirical MARL, e.g., \emph{centralized} training that aggregates all agents' information for more efficient training \citep{lowe2017multi,rashid2020monotonic}; it has also been widely used to model practical multi-agent control systems, e.g., with delayed communications \citep{witsenhausen1971separation,nayyar2010optimal}.
-We detail our contributions as follows.
+Indeed, the idea of information sharing has been widely used in empirical MARL, e.g., \emph{centralized} training that aggregates all agents' information for more efficient training \citep{lowe2017multi,rashid2020monotonic}; it has also been widely used to model practical multi-agent systems in decentralized control, e.g., those with delayed communication among agents \citep{witsenhausen1971separation,nayyar2010optimal}.
+We detail our contributions below.